platformsh/platformsh-docs/src/configuration/app/size.md

     memory_ratio: 256
 ```

 The `base_memory` is a fixed size (in megabytes) that the container will have, period.
 The `memory_ratio` is a multiplier based on the CPU size.
-That is, a `M` CPU size is 0.5 CPU slides, with the above configuration it would get 64 + 0.5 * 256 = 192 MB of RAM.
-If the same application had its size increased to an XL, it would get 64 + 2.5 * 256 = 704 MB of RAM.
+That is, an `S` CPU size is 0.5 CPU slides, with the above configuration it would get 64 + 0.5 * 256 = 192 MB of RAM.
+If the same application had its size increased to an XL, it would get 64 + 4 * 256 = 1088 MB of RAM.

 Memory is expressed as two separate values to allow for different performance profiles between different applications.
 For instance, PHP applications have a relatively low base memory need to just start up, but each parallel request consumes many megabytes of memory.
 PHP applications therefore would benefit from a low `base_memory` and a high `memory_ratio`.
 That way, as the container's CPU size is scaled up its memory allocation naturally scales to match.